 Don’t get me wrong, all reports are that Colombians are super friendly and the country is beautiful.
 But I just can’t stomach that Colombia is a poster-child for well-being.
 Sure it’s progressing nicely, but it’s still one of the world’s largest drug exporters and it’s not the safest place to visit either.

-Not only was Colombia #1 (it’s now #6), but the US, Canada and Australia were (and still are) near the bottom alongside many Sub-Saharan countries.
+Not only was Colombia #1 (it’s now #6), but the US, Canada, and Australia were (and still are) near the bottom alongside many Sub-Saharan countries.
 Is Canada really as broken (on whatever terms you equate with well-being) as countries plagued by famine and run by dictators who murder their own citizens?
-The highest ranking Western country in the lastest HPI is the Netherlands at #43.
+The highest ranking Western country in the latest HPI is the Netherlands at #43.

 This presents an issue for the HPI because developed countries can’t take it seriously in this context.

 Definition vs. Intent

 Of course, the HPI folk didn’t select Colombia for the #1 position.
 Nor did they relegate the US to the bottom ranks just for kicks.
 Instead, they constructed an environmentally-aware index with the best intentions and the results were just the results.

 Here’s the problem: the higher purpose of the HPI is to reframe the concept of well-being, but the more specific purpose is to measure ecological efficiency.
 Unfortunately, the two don’t necessarily equate.

 I’m not suggesting ecological impact doesn’t matter, but giving it such a fervent focus devalues the intent of the entire initiative, which (in my own words) is to help the world better focus on what matters.

 Columbia was #1 because by the definition it produced the world’s happiest living at the lowest rate of ecological impact.
 But should that really be our primary focus going forward?

 In my opinion,